Mury12/mm-ws/README.md

 ### Route model:

- - `app/routers/services.php` -> The actual webservices routes
+ - `app/routers/ws.php` -> The actual webservices routes
- - `app/routers/micro-services.php` -> General service routes
+ - `app/routers/ms.php` -> General service routes
- - `app/routers/errors.php` -> Error routes
+ - `app/routers/error.php` -> Error routes

+> Note that you can add as much router files you want.
+The name of the file will be the prefix so if you need to create multiple domains, it is possible to use as folders.

+> Also note that module-create will ask you for the default route file or it will be created inside `routers/ws/v2.php`.
+If you want to write into another file, type the path like `ws/v1/domain.php` and it will search for the file.
+It must exist before try.

 ### Example